-Additional compensation for staff: Regular staff who are required or approved and do report to work on-site during an Emergency Reduction in Operations will, in addition to their regular compensation, have added to their vacation accrual an amount of time equal to the hours actually worked.
-Regular staff who work beyond their normal schedule will be paid in accordance with the University's Overtime policy (SPG 201.38).
+Additional compensation for staff: Critical staff who are required or approved and do report to work on-site during an Emergency Reduction in Operations will, in addition to their regular compensation, have added to their vacation accrual an amount of time equal to the hours actually worked.
+Regular staff who work beyond their normal schedule will be paid in accordance with the University's Overtime policy (SPG 201.38) (http://spg.umich.edu/policy/201.38).